Soboro-ppang

 Soboro-ppang, or gombo-ppang (standard language), often translated as soboro bread, soboro pastry, or soboro bun, and also known as Korean streusel bread, is a sweet bun with a streusel-like upper crust popular in Korea.
 The bun is made of flour, sugar, eggs, and dough and baked with a crisp, bumpy surface on top.
 The word "soboro" is a Japanese word which refers to the streusel topping of the bun, which is often made with peanut butter as a key ingredient.
 Soboro refers to fried and minced meat or fish in Japanese, which resembles the streusel on top of the bread.

-The Japanese word soboro (そぼろ) originated from the Portuguese word sabor, meaning flavor.